 When you meet us, we want you to be at your best.
 So, we’ve put together a few hints and tips to help you feel ready.

-Your interview is a chance to show your skills, personality, and suitability for the role.
+Your interview is your chance to show your skills, personality, and suitability for the role.
 It’s well worth spending time preparing how you can best demonstrate these.

 And remember, this is a two-way process.
 So, feel free to prepare some questions of your own.
 They’ll help you get a feel for the role and whether it’ll be a good fit for you.

-Research into the company goals, values, and products and services.
+Research into our company goals, values, and products and services.
 Bring these up naturally to show your insight.

 This is where we ask you what you’re good at and what you enjoy.